 But so what?
-If the Bible is true and Jesus really is God in the flesh who died for our rebellion against Him, then rose again, why should it matter to us?
+If the Bible is true and Jesus really is God in the flesh who died for our rebellion against him and then rose again, why should it matter to us?
 And what was that all about, anyway?

-God originally created humanity with direct, face-to-face communion with Him.
+God originally created humanity with direct, face-to-face communion with him.
 But that relationship was broken by the rebellion of the first human, Adam, resulting in mortality and a cursed world.
 Every person since Adam and Eve has been born into this world of suffering and death, unable to directly relate to God.
-But God provided a way for us to be reconciled: He Himself would become human and pay the ransom with his own blood to restore that relationship.
-But just as it takes two to reconcile, and a legally nullified divorce doesn’t guarantee a restored relationship, so also God has made the offer but it’s up to each of us to accept it or reject it.
+But God provided a way for us to be reconciled: He himself would become human and pay the ransom with his own blood to restore that relationship.
+But just as it takes two to reconcile, so also God has made the offer but it’s up to each of us to accept it or reject it.
 Here is what the Bible says:

-Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
-All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
-And he has committed to us the message of reconciliation.
-We are therefore Christ’s ambassadors, as though God were making his appeal through us.
-We implore you on Christ’s behalf: Be reconciled to God.
-God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.
+If anyone belongs to Christ, the new creation has come; the old has gone and the new is here!
+All this is from God, who reconciled us to himself through Christ.
+He gave us this message to pass on: that through Christ, God was reconciling the world to himself, not counting people’s sins against them.
+So we are Christ’s ambassadors, as though God were making his appeal through us.
+We plead with you on Christ’s behalf: Be reconciled to God.
+God made him who had no sin to be sin in our place, to make us righteous before God.
+(2 Cor.
+5:17-21)

 There is no other requirement, no hidden fine print, no organization to join: